KxSystems/docs/docs/basics/syscmds.md

     The text following `\\` and white space is ignored by q.
 This is often useful in scripts where `\\` can be followed by comments or usage examples.

+## Interrupt and terminate

+Ctl-c signals an interrupt to the interpreter.

+Some operations are coded so tightly the interrupt might not be registered.

+Ctl-z will kill the q session.
+Nothing in memory is saved.

 ## OS commands

 If an expression begins with `\` but is not recognized as a system command, then it is executed as an OS command.

+!!! danger "Typos can get passed to the OS"

 ```q
 q)\ls                 / usual ls command